 Life changes too quickly.
-This little cutie is my baby girl.
+This little cutie pictured below is my baby girl.
 My Goose.
 She is about to begin her Senior year in high school.

 Unfortunately, this also means she will be 1300 miles away from her home.
 She decided to spend her senior year in Washington DC.